Inside Khloe Kardashian's super pink baby shower

 It's the same hotel where the couple first met.

-Along with her famous family -- including Kourtney Kardashian, Kendall Jenner, Kylie Jenner and matriarch Kris Jenner -- other guests included fellow reality stars Kim Zolciak and Kylie Richards as well as Larsa Pippen and Maria Menounos.
+Along with her famous family -- including Kourtney Kardashian, Kendall Jenner, Kylie Jenner and matriarch Kris Jenner -- other guests included fellow reality stars Kim Zolciak and Kylie Richards as well as Larsa Pippen and Maria Menounos, according to photos posted to social media.

 Khloe Kardashian, 33, confirmed she was pregnant last December after months of speculation.
 This will her first child, and the second child for Thompson, who has a 1-year-old son named Prince from a previous relationship.